chrislemke/nlp-text-classifier/README.md

 The <a href="https://github.com/stoffy/RUAK/blob/master/notebooks/embeddings_trainer.ipynb">embeddings_trainer</a> notebook contains a collection of functions to train Word2Vec, Doc2Vec and FastText models.
 After some test the outcome was, that the Word2Vec embedding model works best for this case.

 <h2>About the crawler</h2>
-The <a href="https://github.com/stoffy/RUAK/tree/master/ruakspider"> ruakspider</a> folder contain all stuff needed for crawling over certain websites to get text als training data for the classification model and text for the <a href="https://github.com/stoffy/RUAK/blob/master/notebooks/embeddings_trainer.ipynb">training of the Word2Vec embedding model</a>.
+The <a href="https://github.com/stoffy/RUAK/tree/master/ruakspider"> ruakspider</a> folder contain all stuff needed for crawling over certain websites to get text as training data for the classification model and text for the <a href="https://github.com/stoffy/RUAK/blob/master/notebooks/embeddings_trainer.ipynb">training of the Word2Vec embedding model</a>.

-<h2>More information</h2>
-The Jupyter notebooks are hooked up the Google Drive to load and store different types of data.
-If you are not using Google Drive you need the change the paths in the notebooks (1.2.1.
-Set variables and paths).